Blog

 Semantic HTML (HyperText Markup Language) refers to the use of HTML markup elements that carry meaning about the structure and content of a web page.
 In other words, semantic HTML provides a way to convey the intended meaning of the content within the HTML document, making it more understandable for both browsers and developers.

-Our approach to the Arts Council's website involves the meticulous use of semantic HTML.
-The structure is composed of elements that describe the purpose of the content (such as H1,H2,H3, <header>, <nav>, <article>, <section>, <footer>, etc.), ensuring that screen readers interpret and present content correctly.
+Our approach to the Arts Council’s website involves the meticulous use of semantic HTML.
+The structure is built using elements that convey the purpose of the content — such as <h1>, <h2>, <h3>, <header>, <nav>, <article>, <section>, and <footer> — ensuring that screen readers can accurately interpret and present the content.

-Semantic HTML is important for web design because it improves code readability, enhances accessibility, aids in SEO, facilitates maintenance and scalability, encourages best practices, and ensures future compatibility with emerging technologies.
+Semantic HTML is important for web design because it improves code readability, enhances accessibility, aids in Search Engine Optimisation (SEO), facilitates maintenance and scalability, encourages best practices, and ensures future compatibility with emerging technologies.
 By using semantic HTML, our developers create well-structured and meaningful documents that benefit both humans and machines interacting with the content.

 Alternative Text (Alt Text)